Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 An APR is the percentage of your loan balance that you pay in interest and fees over the course of a year.
 An APR only includes fees you’re required to pay if you take out a loan.

 The most common fee associated with personal loans is an origination fee, which covers application costs.
-These tend to range from 1% to 6% of your loan amount and are either added to or subtracted from your funds before you receive them.
+These tend to range from 1% to 10% of your loan amount and are either subtracted from your funds before you receive them or added to the balance you owe.
 If you take out a line of credit, your APR might also include annual fees.

-Your APR doesn’t include every possible fee that you could pay if you take out a loan.
-Late fees, prepayment penalties and nonsufficient funds (NSF) fees are all counted separate from the APR.
+However, your APR doesn’t include every possible fee that you could pay if you take out a loan.
+Late fees, prepayment penalties and nonsufficient funds (NSF) fees are all counted separately from the APR.

 Personal loan interest rates